 - Use a baby carrier.
 Being held close as you go through your day can be very soothing.

-- Try different ways to hold your baby.
+- Try different ways to hold a baby.
 Some babies love to be snuggled tightly against their parent’s chest.
 Some like to be able to look over their parent’s shoulder.
 Others prefer to be held faced away from you.
 Many respond well to the “football hold,” when a parent cradles her baby in her arms like a football.
-There is no right or wrong way as long as your baby is safe.
+There is no right or wrong way as long as the baby is safe.

 - Try different kinds of movement.
 Some babies find gentle, slow movements like swaying soothing.
 Others actually are calmed by more vigorous movements such as swinging or faster rocking.

 - Offer a pacifier or other safe object to suck.
 Some babies have a very powerful need to suck and find this action very soothing.

 - Reduce stimulation—lights, sights, sounds, and textures—for your baby.
 Sometimes less stimulation leads to less crying, especially for babies with colic.

 - Give the baby a break.
 When nothing works to soothe a baby, give your baby a chance to try to soothe herself by putting her down in a safe place for 5–10 minutes.
 In fact, sometimes our efforts to comfort our babies actually overstimulate them and increase their distress, rather than soothe them.
 Putting them down can actually be calming.
 Babies sometimes need a break from touching, talking, and interacting.
 If a baby doesn’t calm down, no harm is done.
 You have gotten a few well-deserved minutes to rest and might have a little more energy to care for the baby.

 - Remember the crying will end.
 Usually the worst of crying and colic is over by the time a child is 4 months old.
 If a baby does have colic, it does not mean that he will be a difficult toddler.
 Colic will end.